mboylevt/mboylevt.github.com/about/index.md

 modified: 2020-05-13
 ---

+### Hi there
-Hi there - I'm Matt, a technologist based in New York City.
-I love to work on difficult problems where software and the physical world meet.
+I'm Matt, a technologist based in New York City.
+I love to work on difficult problems where software and the physical world meet.<br>

+I'm currently an Engineering Manager at [Datadog](https://datadoghq.com), where I'm leading the Cloud Integrations teams.
+Interested in working with me?
+Drop me a line on the social links below!<br>

-I'm presently the VP of Architecture at [Shapeways](https://www.shapeways.com), where we're bringing 3D printing to everyone.
+I used to be the VP of Architecture at [Shapeways](https://www.shapeways.com), where we're bringing 3D printing to everyone.<br>

+Prior to that, I've worked at 3 person startups, in financial services, and even for defense contractors.<br>

 ### Looking for some of my content?
  * [Monolith -> Microservices Series](/monolith-to-microservices/)